 The Pankisi Gorge already served as a major transit channel for smuggling across the Georgian-Russian border.
-Some of the smuggled goods constituted supplies and particularly money for the Chechen jihadis.59 But more was going on in the Pankisi Gorge than mere smuggling.
+Some of the smuggled goods constituted supplies and particularly money for the Chechen jihadis.
+59 But more was going on in the Pankisi Gorge than mere smuggling.
 Senior Georgian state officials were involved in illicit activities in the Gorge, receiving payments from Chechen field commanders in order for them to be able to maintain the training camps used by Chechen and foreign, primarily Arab, fighters.
-At the same time, there was evidence of drug trafficking in the Pankisi Gorge.60
+At the same time, there was evidence of drug trafficking in the Pankisi Gorge.
+60

 At the time, the Pankisi Gorge also hosted an al-Qa'ida terrorist cell.
-This was the hub of the international poison cell network, which U.S. Secretary of State Colin Powell brought to light in his presentation to the United Nations in February 2003.61 There is little doubt that Gelayev, Umarov, and the group around the al-Qa'ida cell knew of each other.
-The Pankisi Gorge covered a relatively small geographical territory and was even known locally as Pankisistan because of the presence since the 1990s of men such as Gelayev, Khattab, and other jihadis (and indeed remains being called so).62
+This was the hub of the international poison cell network, which U.S. Secretary of State Colin Powell brought to light in his presentation to the United Nations in February 2003.
+There is little doubt that Gelayev, Umarov, and the group around the al-Qa'ida cell knew of each other.
+The Pankisi Gorge covered a relatively small geographical territory and was even known locally as Pankisistan because of the presence since the 1990s of men such as Gelayev, Khattab, and other jihadis (and indeed remains being called so).
+Calculated the control of the presence since the 1990s of men such as Gelayev, Khattab, and other jihadis (and indeed remains being called so).

 Umarov likely remained in the Pankisi Gorge for at least a year until some point in 2001.
 In 2001 and 2002, many Chechen fighters returned to Chechnya from Georgia, where some had lived in the Gorge and others in the capital, Tbilisi.
 By the end of 2002, after the Chechen hostage-taking in the Dubrovka Theater in Moscow (see below), Georgia began to apply pressure on the Chechen fighters who had taken refuge there, in fact extraditing a few to Russia.
-This was a direct threat to Umarov's operations, and he reportedly sent a letter to a newspaper, in which he warned of violence in Georgia if more fighters were extradited to Russia.63 It is unknown whether Umarov himself remained in Georgia at the time.
+This was a direct threat to Umarov's operations, and he reportedly sent a letter to a newspaper, in which he warned of violence in Georgia if more fighters were extradited to Russia.
+It is unknown whether Umarov himself remained in Georgia at the time.
 According to Said Buryatskiy, Umarov was one of the first to return to Chechnya (but certainly not the first since he was still recuperating at the time), together with an admirably